Making Temporary Medicare Telehealth Coverage Permanent

-In response to the public health emergency (PHE) for the COVID-19 pandemic, CMS undertook emergency rulemaking to add a number of services to the Medicare telehealth services list on an interim final basis, including communication technology-based services (CTBS).
+In response to the public health emergency (PHE) for the COVID-19 pandemic, CMS undertook emergency rulemaking to add several services to the Medicare telehealth services list on an interim final basis, including communication technology-based services (CTBS).

 CMS is now considering which of those services should remain on the Medicare telehealth services list permanently after the end of the PHE.

-The good news is: CMS is proposing to add the services in Table 8 on page 82 of the proposed rule (https://www.cms.gov/files/document/cms-1734-p-pdf.pdf) to the Medicare telehealth services list on a Category 1 basis (services that are similar to professional consultations, office visits, and office psychiatry services that are currently on the Medicare telehealth services list) for CY 2021.
-See page 94 for the proposed list for temporary additions to the list.
+The good news is that CMS proposes adding the services in Table 8 on page 82 of the proposed rule (https://www.cms.gov/files/document/cms-1734-p-pdf.pdf) to the Medicare telehealth services list.
+Medicare is offering temporary additions to the telehealth services list for 2021.
+Check page 94 for the complete list.

 Services CMS is proposing a permanent addition to the Medicare telehealth services list.